 Storage & Reheating

-- Egg drop soup will last up to 4 days stored in an airtight container in the fridge, once cooled.
+- Egg drop soup can last up to 4 days stored in an airtight container in the fridge, once cooled.
 To enjoy, reheat in the microwave or on the stovetop until hot throughout.

 - Freezer-friendly?
-I don't recommend freezing egg drop soup as the freezer will cause the eggs to taste rubbery.
+Egg drop soup is not ideal for freezing as the eggs will taste rubbery.

 Pairing Suggestions

-- protein dishes like Orange Chicken, Beef Vegetable Stir-Fry, Honey Walnut Shrimp, Soy Garlic Tofu, Egg Foo Young, and more!
+- Protein Dishes: Orange Chicken, Beef Vegetable Stir-Fry, Honey Walnut Shrimp, Egg Foo Young, or Soy Garlic Tofu.

 FAQ